pgreen00/jebamo/readme.md

 - Tutorials
 - Installation instructions

-## 🤝 Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.